 A new class of expedition ships is bringing passengers to the most extreme corners of the globe in high style.
 Unlike their more rugged predecessors, these chic newcomers are decked out with gourmet restaurants, expansive suites, spas, and submarines (some even bring helicopters along, too).
 They include posh polar-class vessels that venture deep into the Arctic and Antarctica as well as yacht-style ships designed for warmer climes.
 This is definitively a sleeker, more eco-friendly, and more comfortable version of adventure cruising.
-Here, a cheat sheet for choosing the expedition cruise that is right for you.
+Here, six of the best luxury expedition cruises for adventerous travelers to book.

 Launching in late 2020 for polar trips and aimed at serious adventure types, the 199-passenger Quark Expeditions vessel has sea kayaks, gear for snow camping, and two helicopters to deliver passengers to hiking and skiing spots.
 Adrenaline junkies and outdoor enthusiasts will appreciate optional activities, including mountaineering and cross-country skiing.